Skip to Content

 Apart from cash aid, benefits include vouchers for child care and transportation assistance, “employment support”, intended to meet the basic needs of families.

-As a condition of eligibility for TANF cash assistance, you’re required to participate in job search services available through IMPACT, a component of Indiana’s Welfare-to-Work program.
+As a condition of eligibility for cash assistance, non-exempt adult TANF applicants and recipients are required to participate in job search services available through IMPACT, Indiana’s employment and training program.

-How much do I get for TANF in Indiana?
+How much TANF for a family of 4 in Indiana?

-Benefits vary based on the family’s countable income up to the maximum allowable amount of $513 for a family of three.
+Payments vary based on the family’s countable income up to the maximum allowable amount of $617 for a family of 4 with little or no income.

 Indiana Supplemental Nutrition Assistance Program (SNAP)

-Indiana SNAP, formally known as food stamps, is a 100% federally-funded program that provides food assistance to very low income people and families in Indiana.
+Indiana SNAP, formerly known as Food Stamps, is a 100% federally-funded program that provides food assistance to very low income individuals and families in Indiana.

 Most families must meet both gross and net income limits to qualify for SNAP.
 Those receiving Supplemental Security Income (SSI) or TANF are automatically eligible for SNAP.